lat9/usps/readme.txt

       c.
 Click the "Update" button to save your changes.

 ===== CHANGE HISTORY =====
+2024-04-xx by lat9 2024-04-xx Version K11k
+    - Ensure that 'special' characters are sanitized for the XML request.

 2024-02-14 by lat9 2024-02-14 Version K11j
     - Add a setting to contain the Web Tools PASSWORD field; it'll be required by USPS sometime later in 2024.